awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

   + Ubuntu 16\.04 or later
 + To connect using the Amazon EC2 console, the instance must have a public IP address \(IPv4 or IPv6\)\.
 You can connect using the EC2 Instance Connect CLI using the private IP address of the instance\.
 + The Safari browser is currently not supported\.
++ EC2 Instance Connect works only with Instance Metadata Service Version 1\.
+If you configure the instance metadata service to require Instance Metadata Service Version 2, you can't use EC2 Instance Connect\.
+For more information, see [Configuring the Instance Metadata Service](ec2-instance-metadata.md#configuring-instance-metadata-service)\.

 **Prerequisites**
 + **Install Instance Connect on your instance\.**